BIGJNO518/DPS-Backend/README.md

 ### Deploying and using a SQL server
 1. Install mysql on to your computer.
 Download/Instruction can be found here https://dev.mysql.com/downloads/installer/
 2. Go to the folder called "Backendscripts"
-3. Login using Command Terminal using this: mysql -u root -p
+3. Login using the Command Terminal by using the following: mysql -u root -p
-4. Use password that was given to you during installation phase
+4. Use the password that was given to you during the installation phase
 5. Enter the following: ALTER USER 'root'@'localhost' IDENTIFIED BY 'YourNewPassword';
+6. CREATE USER 'custom'@'localhost' IDENTIFIED BY 'password';
+GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP ON dpsbackend.* TO 'custom'@'localhost';
+It is recommended if you set the custom to dps and the password to dpsbackend if you don't want to make adjustments to server.js
-6. Last step to have a fully functional databse and tables: /source < sql.sql
+7. Last step to have a fully functional databse and tables: /source < sql.sql
-7. If you want mock data: /source < seed.sql
+8. If you want mock data: /source < seed.sql

 ### Development Steps